NAL-i5K/tripal_eutils/docs/user_guide.rst

   The EUtils import form (``admin/tripal/loaders/eutils_ncbi_import``).

 In order to import records, you must choose a **NCBI Database** and provide an **NCBI Accession Number**.
-Note that the accession number should be provided without the text database accession.
+Note that the accession number can be provided with, or without, the text database accession.
 While these numbers are generally equivalent (IE ``PRJNA13179`` vs ``13179`` for BioProjects), in some cases they are not (Assemblies).

 .. note::

   Please see :doc:`ncbi_mapping` for a list of currently supported databases, and for more information on how the information from NCBI will be loaded into Chado.

 The **Create Linked Records** box, when checked, will not only create the primary accession input above, but any secondary accessions directly referenced in that record.
-For example, a BioSample typically lists

 Previewing Records